danwing/metadata/draft-rw-flow-metadata.md

 the sender application, appearing on the network again.
 Thus, delaying or discarding such packets does not reduce the amount of transmitted data in a network; it only defers when it appears on the network.

-The reliability indication is specified in the MSB of metadata bits and is of 1-bit length.
 Reliable/Unreliable belongs to Application Metadata.

 ### Network Treatment